morgo/website/content/en/docs/contributing/build-from-source.md

 2. Install [MariaDB 10.0 (or later)](https://downloads.mariadb.org/) or [MySQL 5.6 (or later)](http://dev.mysql.com/downloads/mysql).

-    For this guide, we are going to install MySQL 5.7 from official apt repositories, but Vitess tests are written to run against MySQL, MariaDB and Percona Server:
+    For this guide, we are recommend installing MySQL 5.7 from official apt repositories, but Vitess tests are written to run against MySQL, MariaDB and Percona Server:

     ```sh